-Unions have a duty to fairly represent all employees in the bargaining unit.120 This duty of fair representation (DFR) obligates a union to serve the interests of all members "without hostility or discrimination toward any, to exercise its discretion with complete good faith and honesty, and to avoid arbitrary conduct."121 The DFR governs union conduct in the negotiation122 and administration123 of collective
+Unions have a duty to fairly represent all employees in the bargaining unit.
+This duty of fair representation (DFR) obligates a union to serve the interests of all members "without hostility or discrimination toward any, to exercise its discretion with complete good faith and honesty, and to avoid arbitrary conduct."
+The DFR governs union conduct in the negotiation and administration of collective bargaining agreements.
+Demonstrating "that the union's actions or omissions during the grievance process were arbitrary, discrimination against a worker for being transgender states a claim of breach of the DFR.
+Unions therefore have an obligation to ensure that welfare plans provide non-discriminatory benefits to transgender workers, and the presence of a discriminatory exclusion constitutes a breach of the DFR.